digideskio/legal/terms_and_conditions.md

 <li>carry out all your responsibilities and obligations in a timely and efficient manner.
 In the event of any delays in the provision of such assistance or performance of any obligations as agreed by the parties, we may adjust any agreed timetable or delivery schedule as reasonably necessary;</li>

-<li>ensure that the Administrator and Forum Users use the Services in accordance with the terms and conditions of this Agreement and shall be responsible for any Administrator or Forum User’s actions and omissions in connection with their use of the Service;</li>
+<li>ensure that the Administrator and Forum Users use the Services in accordance with the terms and conditions of this Agreement and shall be responsible for any Administrator or Forum User's actions and omissions in connection with their use of the Service;</li>

 <li>obtain and shall maintain all necessary licences, consents, and permissions necessary for us or our contractors and agents to perform their obligations under this Agreement including without limitation the Services;</li>